Asian Flower Customs, Traditions, and Symbolisms

 2. Birthdays

 Gifting a bouquet of flowers during birthday celebrations is yet another common but meaningful practice in many Asian cultures.
 Often considered an essential part of the festivities that symbolises good fortune and positive energy for the celebrant's upcoming year, a birthday bouquet is typically well received by recipients of all ages.
-These bouquets are also often paired with food hampers, and together, they complement other birthday customs, such as cake-cutting or the giving of red packets, enhancing the overall celebratory atmosphere.

 3. Grand Openings